-The female has a rudimentary penis lying beneath the glandular fold at the edge of the mantle.
-It is a thin flagellar structure with a rudimentary groove along its inner surface.
-The flagellum is about a quarter of an inch in length and has nearly the same thickness throughout except the tip where it is slightly pointed.
-There is no trace of the folding's of the penis sheath.
+- The female has a rudimentary penis lying beneath the glandular fold at the edge of the mantle. - > It is a thin flagellar structure with a rudimentary groove along its inner surface.

+- > The flagellum is about a quarter of an inch in length and has nearly the same thickness throughout except the tip where it is slightly pointed. - hypobranchial second or true first tentacle or gill gland tentacle labial palp rectum margin eye of shell vas opening of deferens vagina vagina genital papilla opening of rectum eye penis with groove second or true rectum gill first tentacle tentacle MALE FEMALE - > There is no trace of the folding's of the penis sheath.